-- the internal management processes, including performance, risk and financial management and monitoring - an annual self assessment of the adequacy of the governance arrangements, - work undertaken by Internal Audit during the year, including a review of the risk management arrangements and the follow up of recommendations from the previous governance audit, - external audit review of the work of internal audit and comment on the corporate governance, risk management and performance management arrangements,
+- the internal management processes, including performance, risk and financial management and monitoring; - an annual self assessment of the adequacy of the governance arrangements; - work undertaken by Internal Audit during the year, including a review of the Valuation Roll Non Domestic Properties and the follow up of recommendations from the previous governance audit; and - external audit review of the work of internal audit and comment on the corporate governance, risk management and performance management arrangements.

-We understand we will be advised on the implications of the nearly completed result of the review of the effectiveness of the governance framework by the Board and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+A plan to address weaknesses and ensure continuous improvement of the system is in place.